Combinatorial decision-making driven by multicomponent surface condensates: Discussion

-Finally, we demonstrate concordance of our mean-field designs with function in a 3D lattice model that explicitly captures spatial correlations that are relevant \textit{in vitro}---motivating opportunities for experimental testing and refinement.
-Promising avenues include (a) designed DNA \citep{abraham_nucleic_2024,evans_pattern_2024,jacobs_assembly_2025} molecules, along with surface-functionalized or immobilized DNA strands, and (b) emerging synthetic biology approaches \citep{dai_engineering_2023,qian_synthetic_2022,wei_nucleated_2020,lyons_functional_2023} that combine genetic reporter systems with coexpression of phase-separation proteins.
+Finally, we demonstrate concordance of our mean-field designs with function in a 3D lattice model that explicitly captures spatial correlations that are relevant \textit{in vitro}.
+In our framework, the surface is treated implicitly, characterized instead by the host of surface-resident inputs.
+Recent theories have begun to relate the explicit physical properties of biological scaffolds, both DNA sequence aspects \cite{shrinivas_enhancer_2019,morin_sequence-dependent_2022} and reversible membrane binding \citep{rouches_surface_2021,zhao_2021_thermodynamics}, to the resulting phase behavior.
+These models describe how condensates can wet (condense on a lower-dimensional surface as well as in the bulk), pre-wet (condense only on a lower-dimensional surface), or drive coupled phase transitions between the scaffold along with the soluble proteins.
+Designing over such models, in turn, could enable more expressive computations by directly optimizing surface features and using complex phase behaviors.
+Towards experimental realization, promising avenues include (a) designed DNA \citep{abraham_nucleic_2024,evans_pattern_2024,jacobs_assembly_2025} molecules, along with surface-functionalized or immobilized DNA strands, and (b) emerging synthetic biology approaches \citep{dai_engineering_2023,qian_synthetic_2022,wei_nucleated_2020,lyons_functional_2023} that combine genetic reporter systems with coexpression of phase-separation proteins.
 More generally, the confluence of machine-learning, physics-based models, and multiplexed experimental techniques will inform future opportunities to dissect as well as design biological computation through condensation.